-k One) \times ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE S. For the fiscal yea r ended December 31, 2017 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF TI FROM TO HE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD File Number 001-36722 TDIIMDII I ANCORD INC IRIUMPH BANCORP, INC. (Exact name of Regist rant as specified in its Charter) Texas 20-0477066 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 12700 Park Central Drive, Suite 1700 75251 Dallas, TX (Address of principal executive offices) /5251 (Zip Code) Registrant's telephone numb er, including area code: (214) 365-6900 SECURITIES REGISTERED PUR SUANT TO SECTION 12(B) OF THE ACT: Title of Class: Name of Exchange on Which Registered: Common Stock, Par Value \$0.01 Per Share NASDAQ SECURITIES REGISTERED PURSU ANT TO SECTION 12(G) OF THE ACT: None Indica te by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 4 05 of the Securities Act.
-YES □ NO ⊠ Indica te by check mark if the Registrant is not required to file reports pursuant to Section 13 o r 15(d) of the Act.
-YES □ NO 🗵 te by check mark whether the Registrant: (1) has filed all reports required to be filed by reperiod that the Registrant was required to file such reports), and (2) has been subject to Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for su such filing requirements for the past 90 days.
-YES \boxtimes NO \square ıch corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to such shorter period that the Registrant was required to submit and post such files).
-YES \boxtimes NO \square te by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S- tive proxy or information statements incorporated by reference in Part III of this Form I K ($\$229.405$) is not contained herein, and will not be contained, to the best of Registrant's knowledge 0-K or any amendment to this Form 10-K. \Box e, i tte by check mark whether the Registrant is a large accelerated filer, an accelerated filer, lerated filer", and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Che a non-accelerated filer, or a smaller reporting company.
-See the definition of "large accelerated filer", ck one): , Large accelerated filer Accelerated filer X Non-a ccelerated filer (Do not check if a smaller reporting company) Smaller reporting company Emerg ging growth company emerging growth company, indicate by check mark if the registrant has elected not to use ded pursuant to Section 13(a) of the Exchange Act $\ oxin{subarray}{ }$ the extended transition period for complying with any new or revised financial accounting standards i Indica te by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 or the Exchange Act).
-YES □ NO 🗵
+(Mark One)

+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2017

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+FOR THE TRANSITION PERIOD FROM TO

+Commission File Number 001-36722

+TRIUMPH BANCORP, INC.

+(Exact name of Registrant as specified in its Charter)

+Texas (State or other jurisdiction of incorporation or organization) 20-0477066 (I.R.S.
+Employer Identification No.)

+12700 Park Central Drive, Suite 1700 Dallas, TX (Address of principal executive offices) 75251 (Zip Code)

+Registrant's telephone number, including area code: (214) 365-6900

+SECURITIES REGISTERED PURSUANT TO SECTION 12(B) OF THE ACT: Title of Class: Name of Exchange on Which Regist

+Name of Exchange on Which Registered: NASDAQ

+Common Stock, Par Value \$0.01 Per Share

+Non-accelerated filer (Do not check if a smaller reporting company)

+Large accelerated filer

+SECURITIES REGISTERED PURSUANT TO SECTION 12(G) OF THE ACT: None

+Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+YES \square NO \boxtimes

+Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+YES \square NO \boxtimes Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES \boxtimes NO \square

+Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit and post such files).
+YES \times NO \square

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (\S 229.405) is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definition of "large accelerated filer", "accelerated filer", and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Accelerated filer

+Smaller reporting company

+\times

+Emerging growth company \boxtimes

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act \square Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES \square NO \square

-The aggregate market value of the shares of common stock held by non-affiliates based on the closing price of the common stock on the NASDAQ Global Market on June 30, 2017 was approximately
+The aggregate market value of the shares of common stock held by non-affiliates based on the closing price of the common stock on the NASDAQ Global Market on June 30, 2017 was approximately \$393,376,000.